thoughtbot/maybe_haskell/book/haskell-basics/get-started.md

 end
 ```

-First of all, the Haskell version is type safe.
+First of all, the Haskell version is type safe: `findUser` must always return a
+`User` since that's the type we've specified.
 I'd put money on most Ruby
 developers returning `nil` from the `else` branch.
 The Haskell type system won't
 allow that and that's a good thing.
+Otherwise, we have these values floating
+throughout our system that we assume are there and in fact are not.
+I understand
-I understand that without spending time
-programming in Haskell it's hard to see the benefits of ruthless type safety
+that without spending time programming in Haskell, it's hard to see the benefits
-employed at every turn.
-I assure you it's a coding experience like no other, but
+of ruthless type safety employed at every turn.
+I assure you it's a coding
-I'm not here to convince you of that -- at least not directly.
+experience like no other, but I'm not here to convince you of that -- at least
+not directly.

 The bottom line is that an experienced Haskeller would not write this code this
 way. `case` is a code smell when it comes to `Maybe`.
 Almost all code using